 Let’s have it Manchester!
 Get ready to make up for lost time.
-In line with Government guidelines, our venues will reopen for indoor dining and entertainment from 17th May.
+In line with Government guidelines, our venues will be open for indoor dining and entertainment with no restrictions from 19th July.
 Please book in advance where possible.
 Find out how we’re reopening safely here.

 While you’ve been staying safe at home, we’ve been missing the thousands of people who join us every week for the biggest and best party in town!
 From a few steins at Bierkeller, to a clubbing experience at eden, we’d love to be serving you ice cold drinks as you catch up with friends.

 Until we reopen our doors, we’ve got a recipe for you to enjoy at home!
 So why not try the Quarantini – enjoy responsibly!

 What you’ll need

 - A mixing glass